brandonio21/serverbackup/README.md

 {
   # this name will be encoded in the backup file
   "name": "site_name",
+  # (optional) where to store the backups locally.
+  "backup_root": "/var/backups",
   # (optional) tuples of (database, username, password) to dump with 'mysqldump'
   "databases": [
     ["database", "user", "password"]